SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 Note the following XML structure in **elements.xml**.
 The **ClientSideComponentId** property has been automatically updated to the unique ID of your ListView Command Set available in the **HelloWorldCommandSet.manifest.json** file in the **src\extensions\helloWorld** folder.

 Notice that we use a specific location value of `ClientSideExtension.ListViewCommandSet.CommandBar` to define that this is a ListView Command Set and it should be displayed in the command bar.
 We also define the `RegistrationId` as **100** and the `RegistrationType` as **List** to associate this custom action automatically with generic lists. `ClientSideComponentProperties` can be used to provide instance specific configurations.
-In this case we are using default properties called *sampleTextOne* and *sampleTextTwo*.
+In this case, we are using default properties called *sampleTextOne* and *sampleTextTwo*.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>